projectcalico/calico/calico/reference/architecture/design/l3-interconnect-fabric.md

 There are two approaches to building an IP fabric for a scale-out infrastructure.
 However, all of them, to date, have assumed that the edge router in the infrastructure is the top of rack (TOR) switch.
 In the {{site.prodname}} model, that function is pushed to the compute server itself.

 Furthermore, in most current virtualized environments, the actual endpoint is not addressed by the fabric.
-If it is a VM, it is usually encapsulated in an overlay, and if it is a container, it may be encapsulated in an overlay, or NATed by some form of proxy, such as is done in the {% include open-new-window.html text='weave' url='http://www.weave.works/' %} project network model, or the router in standard {% include open-new-window.html text='docker' url='http://www.docker.io/' %} networking.
+If it is a VM, it is usually encapsulated in an overlay, and if it is a container, it may be encapsulated in an overlay, or NATed by some form of proxy, such as is done in the {% include open-new-window.html text='Weave' url='http://www.weave.works/' %} project network model, or the router in standard {% include open-new-window.html text='docker' url='http://www.docker.io/' %} networking.

 The two approaches are:

 **Routing infrastructure is based on some form of IGP**

-Due to the limitations in scale of IGP networks ({% include open-new-window.html text='why BGP post' url='https://www.projectcalico.org/why-bgp/' %}for discussion of this topic), the {{site.prodname}} team does not believe that using an IGP to distribute endpoint reachability information will adequately scale in a {{site.prodname}} environment.
+Due to the limitations in scale of IGP networks, the {{site.prodname}} team does not believe that using an IGP to distribute endpoint reachability information will adequately scale in a {{site.prodname}} environment.
 However, it is possible to use a combination of IGP and BGP in the interconnect fabric, where an IGP communicates the path to the *next-hop* router (in {{site.prodname}}, this is often the destination compute server) and BGP is used to distribute the actual next-hop for a given endpoint.
 This is a valid model, and, in fact is the most common approach in a widely distributed IP network (say a carrier's backbone network).
-The design of these networks is somewhat complex though, and will not be addressed further in this technical note.
-[See note 3](#note-3).
+The design of these networks is somewhat complex though, and will not be addressed further in this technical note. ([note 3](#note-3)).

 **Routing infrastructure is based entirely on BGP**